-The company has focussed and succeeded in rationalising the costs and improved collection mechanisms leading to the achievement of lowest NPA ratio in the industry.
+The company has focussed and succeeded in rationalising costs and improved collection mechanisms leading to the achievement of lowest NPA ratio in the industry.

 The company has over the years, planned the necessary human resources, enhanced the capital base and is continuously seeking to upgrade and develop IT system to address the need of the hour.
-The company has recently made new investment in Electronic Document Management System (EDMS) and Migrated the Technology for Application Server & ERP.
-Further continuous upgrade and development of IT system to address the need of new products and services like mobile app, web app etc. are on the pipeline.
+The Company is upgrading its security aspects, hardware infrastructure and data-base and is in the process of diversifying its distribution channel through Mobile APP.

-The company follows a prudent and aggressive provisioning policy and this has given it an advantageous NPA coverage of 374% (including the specific reserve for non-performing assets) which will help the company to tide over any unforeseen losses.
-However, shrinking cash flows and tight liquidity could increase delinquencies which might warrant higher provisioning subject to behaviour of the debt.
+The company follows a prudent provisioning policy and this has given it an advantageous NPA coverage of 464% (including the specific reserve for non-performing assets) which will help the company to tide over any unforeseen losses.
+The company shall continue to maintain its provisioning stance subject to behaviour of the debt.

-The company is proactive, confident and properly geared up to meet the challenges and exploit the available opportunities for a profitable and sustained growth both in the short as well as long run without compromising on the asset quality.
+The company is proactive, confident, and properly geared up to meet challenges and exploit available opportunities for a profitable and sustainable growth both in the short as well as long run without compromising on the asset quality.